About this subject

 - Have an advanced understanding of how to draft a patent specification

-- Have the cognitive and technical skills to draft a patent specification for a simple mechanical invention
+- Have the cognitive and technical skills to draft a patent specification for a simple mechanical product invention or a simple chemical/life sciences invention

 - Have the communication skills to clearly articulate and convey complex information regarding the role of the components of a patent specification to relevant specialist and non-specialist audiences, including clients